IBM/depiction/workshops/20191120_ODSC2019/blog/README.md

 ## What is interpretability?

-The defintion of verb *interpret* is "to explain or tell the meaning of : present in understandable terms" ([Merriam-Webster 2019](https://www.merriam-webster.com/dictionary/interpret)).
+The defintion of the verb *interpret* is "to explain or tell the meaning of : present in understandable terms" ([Merriam-Webster 2019](https://www.merriam-webster.com/dictionary/interpret)).
 Despite the apparent simplicity of this statement, the machine learning research community is struggling to agree upon a formal definition of the concept of interpretability/explainability.
 In the last years, in the room left by this lack of formalism, many methodologies have been proposed based on different "interpretations" (pun intended) of the above defintion.
 While the proliferation of this multitude of disparate algorithms has posed challenges on rigorously comparing them, it is nevertheless interesting and useful to apply these techniques to analyze the behaviour of deep learning models.